MoloneyKing/MoloneyKing/README.md

 - 👋 Hi, I’m @MoloneyKing
 - 👀 I’m interested in data, coding, and art.
-- 🌱 I’m currently learning SQL
+- 🌱 Using SQL to play with data
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learning
 - 📫 How to reach me www.MichelleMoloneyKing.com

 <!---